farouk15160/CanMQTT-Bridge/README.md

 Building Management Systems: Integrate building automation devices (HVAC, lighting, access control) that often rely on CAN, enabling centralized monitoring and control through MQTT.

 Future Enhancements / Contribution Guidelines
-We welcome contributions to enhance the functionality, portability, and robustness of Translater-code-new.
+We welcome contributions to enhance the functionality, portability, and robustness of CanMQTT-Bridge.
 Here are some areas where contributions would be particularly valuable:

 Cross-Platform Compatibility
 Currently, some system metric gathering functions in internal/mqtt/sub_functions.go are Linux-specific (e.g., getBufferUsage, getCPUUsage, getTemperature, getUptime rely on /proc filesystem).